Research Ethics Review Bodies – Sample Guidelines

 d) Promote the well-being of all involved in the research process.

-e) Ensure the confidentiality of participants and data that might cause breaching of their privacy and safety.
+e) Ensure the confidentiality of participants and data that might cause breaching of their privacy and safety. - To ensure that informed consent (oral or written, depending on the context) is obtained, including:

 a) Respecting the right of individuals to refuse to participate or withdraw at later stages of the research process without giving any reason.